OpenFolf/project-report-vuepress/docs/project-description/README.md

 # Project Description

-In this chapter we list the project description and the requirements that were made before work began on the application.
+In this chapter we list the project description and the requirements that were made before work began on the _application_.
 That is done in three ways.
 First, we list the expected user groups according to their importance and priority.
 Next we list its functional and non-functional requirements.
 The chapter ends with use cases for A requirements and some edge cases.

 ## User groups

 We analyzed the user base and split it into five different user groups.
-First is the casual folf player, that is the most important group we are trying to serve with the application.
+First is the casual _folf_ player, that is the most important group we are trying to serve with the _application_.
 These are the players that only play a few rounds a year.
-To make the application appealing to this group it has, first and foremost, to be easy and straightforward to use.
-A new user must be able to use the application to see a list of courses, then go to a course and start registering his score as easily as possible.
+To make the _application_ appealing to this group it has, first and foremost, to be easy and straightforward to use.
+A new user must be able to use the _application_ to see a list of courses, then go to a course and start registering his score as easily as possible.

-Another user group is the dedicated folf players and is of medium importance.
-This user group overlaps with the casual players but differs not only in how often they play, but in what they expect from and how they would use the application.
-They would use the application not only to register the score, but also to track their progress in the game and would like to register as much data as possible.
+Another user group is the _dedicated folf_ players and is of medium importance.
+This user group overlaps with the casual players but differs not only in how often they play, but in what they expect from and how they would use the _application_.
+They would use the _application_ not only to register the score, but also to track their progress in the game and would like to register as much data as possible.
 In interviews for example one interviewee said it would be crucial for this kind of application to be able to track what discs he used for each hole.
 So, gathering statistics and being able to have different view models of statistics is important for this group.
 They are also more familiar with the game and would like to be able to play different variants of games.

-Tournament directors and tournament players are also a user group we would like to serve but has been classed with low importance.
-The reason is that doing so would expand the scope of the application beyond what can be achieved in a space of one semester.
+_Tournament directors_ and _tournament players_ are also a user group we would like to serve but has been classed with low importance.
+The reason is that doing so would expand the scope of the _application_ beyond what can be achieved in a space of one semester.
 Our perception is that these features must be flawless and super easy to use or not implemented at all.
 First, we would have to implement an interface for the tournament directors that would allow them to create a schedule, order players in groups, allow them to view players score, change the score and so on.
 This interface would likely be used on computers and not mobiles and that would have to factor into the design.
 Considerations for tournament players is getting an overview of the tournament, tee times and score.
 Also, there would be restrictions on how they would register score, where each player in a group is responsible for registering other players score.
-Because of how different these features are from the Minimum Viable Product requirements seen in chapter 4.2.1 and would effectively change the application from being an app to register score to a tournament management application.
+Because of how different these features are from the Minimum Viable Product requirements seen in chapter 4.2.1 and would effectively change the _application_ from being an app to register score to a tournament management application.
 Because of this we decided against implementing these features for now.

-The last user group is code contributors.
-This group is important for the longevity of the application.
-Both to keep information that is not provided by the API correct but also to further improve the application, add functionality.
-To serve this group the application’s GitHub site must have documentation and the code must be well documented.
-Though it is within the realm of possibility that code contributors would propose and create pull requests with major changes to the application’s code base, we assume that in the beginning most changes would be minor fixes or changes to the layout.
-Therefore, having a well commented code for the team to be active on the GitHub’s issue page should go a long way to help contributors to understand the code and feel comfortable to make changes.
-It is important to have proper documentation on the technical environment and its source code.
-The workflow needs to be clear and that’s why we modelled it on [https://opensource.guide/](https://opensource.guide/).

 ---